noop-dev/VICE_emu/testprogs/drive/viavarious/readme.txt

 the tests should be run on a 1541 compatible drive with drive #8

+when run, each program will cycle through all sub tests once and then display the results. red/green characters at bottom left indicate success/failure of the sub tests. red/green border indicates success/failure of the complete test (shows red if one of the sub tests failed). at the top of the screen you can see the data recieved from the drive, in the middle the reference data, and at the bottom both XORed so you can spot bit errors easily.

 --------------------------------------------------------------------------------

-THIS IS WORK IN PROGRESS, THE TESTS DO NOT ACTUALLY WORK PROPERLY YET, AND NO REFERENCE DATA IS ATTACHED SO THEY WILL ALWAYS SHOW RANDOM ERRORS/RED

-working so far:
+      (r27982)

-VIA1:   Timer A / B
+VIA1:   works   Timer A / B
-VIA2:   Timer A / B
+VIA2:   works   Timer A / B

-VIA3:   Timer A / B IRQ Flags
+VIA3:   fail    Timer A / B IRQ Flags
-VIA3a:  Timer A / B IRQ Flags
+VIA3a:  fail    Timer A IRQ Flags

+VIA4:   fail    Timer A (toggle timer A timed/continous irq)

-VIA9:   Timer B (toggle timer B counts PB6/Clock)
+VIA9:   fail    Timer B (toggle timer B counts PB6/Clock)

-VIA10:  Port B (output timer at PB7 and read back PB)
+VIA10:  fail    Port B (output timer at PB7 and read back PB)
-VIA11:  Port B (output timer at PB7 and read back PB)
+VIA11:  fail    Port B (output timer at PB7 and read back PB)
-VIA12:  Port B (output timer at PB7 and read back PB)
+VIA12:  fail    Port B (output timer at PB7 and read back PB)
-VIA13:  Port B (output timer at PB7 and read back PB)
+VIA13:  fail    Port B (output timer at PB7 and read back PB)

 reference data comes from my 1541C and is also checked against my 1541-II, more testing on other drives is needed (gpz)

 TODO:

-VIA4:   Timer A / B IRQ Flags
-VIA5:   Timer A / B IRQ Flags
+VIA5:   Timer A / B IRQ Flags (not working)
+VIA10-13 (clean up)

+- clean out more redundant stuff, add comments, etc

 - add reading Timer A latches to all tests